University of Wisconsin School of Medicine and Public Health

 Networking opportunities with community surgeons at Wisconsin Surgical Society

-While in Madison, the rural track resident will have rotations identical to the academic track residents.
+While in Madison, the rural track resident will have rotations identical to the 6 academic track residents.
 At University Hospital in Madison, residents’ clinical training is largely structured as progressive rotations on specialty surgery services under the supervision of fellowship-trained surgeons in that specialty.
 Both academic track and rural track residents also rotate in community hospitals in Madison under the training of board certified general surgeons.

-The rural track starts to offer other experiences in the PGY-2 year.
-Starting that year, residents will spend much of their year in Madison but also rotate at Waupan Memorial Hospital, a 25-bed critical access hospital located around 60 miles northeast of Madison, and Theda Clark Medical Center in Neenah, Wisconsin, a large community hospital located around 100 miles northeast of Madison.
+Starting in the second year, residents will rotate at Waupan Memorial Hospital, a 25-bed critical access hospital located around 60 miles northeast of Madison, and Theda Clark Medical Center in Neenah, Wisconsin, a large community hospital located around 100 miles northeast of Madison.
 They will work with surgeons who have a dedication to teaching and will offer an outstanding experience.

-During the latter years of their residency, the rural resident will have the opportunity to gain experience in other surgical disciplines including ortho trauma, urology, and obstetrics, depending on the interests of the resident.
-The rural surgery track has the goal of giving the resident the training they need to have competency in whatever practice they desire.
+During the latter years of their residency, the rural general surgery resident will have the opportunity to gain experience in other surgical disciplines including ortho trauma, urology, and obstetrics, depending on the resident’s interests.
+The rural general surgery track aims to give the resident the training they need to have competency in whatever practice they desire.
 It is expected that the resident will have substantial input and flexibility in planning their senior clinical curriculum to match their specific career interests.